BrentHickman/pizza-shop/README.md

     Expected output:

     //seventh test
+    Test: "It will calculate pizza price by size, number of toppings and qty"
+    Code: Pizza.calcPrice()
-    Test: "It will" Code: Expected output:
+    Expected output:

     Describe: Order()